 Hey copycat!
 Don’t copy-paste someone else’s high-ranking pin description, hoping it will improve your ranking.
 Pinterest is not stupid, and copying someone else’s work is lame.
 Have some integrity and originality.
 It is okay to look up similar pins to get your creative juices flowing.
 That’s all it should be – inspiration.
 Use your research, think about your audience, and create something of your own that is even better and sounds like you.

-Don’t put your pin description into the alt text tag.
+Avoid putting your pin description in the alt text tag.
 Alt-text is meant for screen readers, and search engines, and for displaying text if the image fails to load.
 It is not designed for keyword and hashtag-heavy text like a Pinterest description.

 Should you update old pin descriptions?